 View Related Products by Target

 View Related Products by Product Action

-Currently there are no citations for AIM 100.
 Do you know of a great paper that uses AIM 100 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Epigenetics Scientific Review

 Written by Susanne Müller-Knapp and Peter J. Brown, this review gives an overview of the development of chemical probes for epigenetic targets, as well as the impact of these tool compounds being made available to the scientific community.
 In addition, their biological effects are also discussed.
 Epigenetic compounds available from Tocris are listed.

 This poster summarizes the main metabolic pathways in cancer cells and highlights potential targets for cancer therapeutics.
 Genetic changes and epigenetic modifications in cancer cells alter the regulation of cellular metabolic pathways providing potential cancer therapeutic targets.